 These details were sourced from various hacks that happened previously.

 How to protect your details?

-It is us who create things and it is is again we who exploit things.
+It is us who create things and it is again we who exploit things.
 The difference lies in the path we choose.
-As a user we can protect our online presence by following some security measures.
+As a user, we can protect our online presence by following some security measures.
 Here are some this that help you.

 - Use Two-factor authentication measures to ensure additional security.